raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 --- task ---

 Record a sample of yourself (and anyone else you like!) saying `up` by clicking the microphone.
+**Note:** You can only record a maximum of 2 seconds in each sample.

 ![A popup which says Add example.Record an example of 'background noise', with a small blue icon showing a microphone](images/add_background_noise.png)